kjhall01/kjhall01.github.io/_posts/2021-02-09-user-NPL-jupyter.md

 Most of the steps are already documented [here](https://www2.cisl.ucar.edu/resources/python-%E2%80%93-ncar-package-library#clone).
 But JupyterHub environment was probably built with a different setup with the cloned NPL package.
 So there are extra steps to make sure the same version sare installed.

+> This post was last tested on Feb.
+24, 2021.

 ## Clone NPL

 ```bash